-Specialist Medicine and Treatments
+Specialist Medicine and Treatments for Pets

-There are two main types of heart disease in pets, both of which can be serious.
+There are two main types of heart disease in pets, both of which can have serious effects on their long-term health.
 The first is chronic valvular disease where a heart valve begins to leak and reduces the amount of blood being pumped around the body.
 The second form of heart disease is myocardial disease where the heart pumps less efficiently, often due to a weakening or thickening of the main heart muscles.

 Liver disease can be caused by damage to a related organ, such as the intestines or pancreas, due to bacterial infection, parasites or toxins.
 Treatment of the disease depends on determining its initial cause.
-In most cases, part of the treatment will be a diet that has been specially designed to aid liver function as well as supportive medications.
+In many cases, part of the treatment will be a diet that has been specially designed to aid liver function as well as supportive medications.

 Hormones are chemical messengers, serving many functions in the body, and numerous glands and organs are involved in their production and distribution.
 Endocrine (hormonal) diseases can manifest as either an under- or over-production of the hormone in question.
 For example, diabetes results from a lack of insulin production (or insulin resistance) whereas hypothyroidism is caused by an underactive thyroid gland.